 After a relaxed breakfast we’ll take to our bikes and explore some more of the amazing trail network in the Mbuluzi Reserve, spotting wildlife along the way.

-After lunch we’ll get back on the bikes and head west on a mix of forest trails and dirt roads towards the Tambankulu Sugar Cane Estate and our overnight accommodation at the Tambankulu Guest House.
-The guest house is set in the middle of a huge sugar cane plantation and offers us the chance to get an inside view into this important Swaziland industry.
+After lunch we’ll get back on the bikes and head west on a mix of forest trails and dirt roads towards the Tambankulu Sugar Cane Estate, a chance to get an inside view into this important Swaziland industry.
 If we‘re lucky we may be able to watch a sugar cane burning!